richardscollin/tmux-rs/docs/index.md

 ## Conclusion

-Even though the code is now 100%, I'm not sure I've accomplished my main goal yet.
+Even though the code is now 100% Rust, I'm not sure I've accomplished my main goal yet.
 My hand translated code isn't that much better than the output from C2Rust.
 It's also not very difficult to get it to crash and I am aware of many bugs.
 The next goal is to convert the codebase to safe Rust.

 Despite all of this, I'm releasing version 0.0.1 to share with other fans of Rust and `tmux`.
 If this project interests you, you can connect with me through [Github Discussions](https://github.com/richardscollin/tmux-rs/discussions).
 See the installation instructions in the [README](https://github.com/richardscollin/tmux-rs).